seanpreston/quaderno-api/eu_vat_moss.md

-# EU VAT MOSS Compliance
+# EU VAT MOSS Compliance for Stripe

 In order to meet EU VAT MOSS compliance you can use the Quaderno Transactions Flow.